 What happened next tested Roderigo's confidence in his sanity.
 Twitch's body broke apart, dissolving into the air.
-A black smoke-like mist covered what remained, and in less than a second it dissipated, leaving nothing behind but the floor Twitch had been standing on.
+A black smoke-like mist covered what remained, and in less than a second it seemed to be blown away by an unfelt wind, leaving nothing behind but the floor Twitch had been standing on.

 Sabbath stared in a strange mixture of apathy and disbelief.
 It was almost as if she knew Twitch was capable of that, but clearly hadn't expected her to be so bold.
 Still, Roderigo reached for her hand and beckoned her to follow.
 She briefly looked up at him, and then followed the two of them out of the house.

 No one said a word the entire drive back.
 Ash and Roderigo sat in silence, an air of collective horror welling inside them.
-Sabbath meanwhile just leaned into the front seat and fiddled with the radio.
-To their surprise, they heard that same song, still playing as if it had waited.
+Sabbath however, seemed calm, taking the silence as a chance to lean past the front seats and fiddle with the radio.
+To their surprise, they heard that same song, still playing at the same point as before, as if it had waited for them.